gatsbyjs/gatsby/docs/docs/theme-ui.md

 }
 ```

-`preset` operates as your base theme and any local shadowed styles with automatically merge with it.
+`preset` operates as your base theme and any local shadowed styles will automatically merge with it.
 Local styles are considered more specific and will override base styles where necessary.

 ### Local shadowing